-Chartered plane crashes while landing in Mumbai, 5 killed
+5 dead as Chartered plane in Mumbai's Ghatkopar; Fadnavis says' It is a worrying incident'

 #MumbaiPlaneCrash UY Aviation Pvt Ltd King Air C-90 aircraft VT-UPZ has met with an accident at Gathkoper.The aircraft took off from Juhu airport for test flight.
 There were 2 pilots & 2 AMEs on board.All on board aircraft along with one person on ground are dead. pic.twitter.com/NsshIy6VNc— yasir mushtaq (@path2shah) June 28, 2018

-A DGCA team is on way to Mumbai for preliminary investigation into plane crash, said DG Civil Aviation B S Bhullar.
+A DGCA team is on way to Mumbai for a preliminary investigation into the plane crash, said DG Civil Aviation B S Bhullar.
 He added that the Aircraft Accident Investigation Bureau will conduct a detailed probe later.

+Meanwhile, Maharashtra Chief Minister Devendra Fadnavis visited the site of the chartered plane crash in Mumbai's Ghatkopar, said, "It is a worrying incident.
+What were the reasons behind the crash and who is responsible for it needs to be found out.
+5 people lost their lives in the crash.''